TRMRai/TRMRai/README.md

 <br>

-## 🎨 Introducing TMAN Designer
+## 🎨 TMAN Designer

-With TMAN Designer, you can design your own TEN Agent using a simple drag-and-drop interface.

 ![TMAN Designer](https://ten-framework-assets.s3.amazonaws.com/readme/tman-designer.gif)

+### TMAN Designer

+TMAN Designer is a low/no-code option to create voice agents with an easy-to-use workflow UI.
+It can load apps and graphs, and includes an online editor, log viewer, and much more.

+Check out [this blog](https://theten.ai/blog/tman-designer-of-ten-framework) for more details.

 <div align="right">